elijahknaperek/muxmait/README.md

 # Shell AI Assistant

 A command-line tool that integrates AI assistance directly into your terminal.
-It reads your shell history and provides contextually aware command suggestions using various AI models through litellm.
+It reads your tmux pane content and provides contextually aware command suggestions using various AI models through litellm.

 ## Features

-- Reads your tmux pane directly and sends content to your choice of AI model (Currently openrouter/nousresearch/hermes-3-llama-3.1-405b:free by default)
+- Reads your tmux pane content and sends it to your choice of AI model
-- Automatically parses commands out of AI responses and puts them into your prompt for easy execution
+- Automatically parses commands from AI responses and puts them into your prompt
-- Optional Stack Exchange integration to provide additional context from relevant Q&A
+- Optional Stack Exchange integration to provide additional context from relevant stack exchange google search.
-- Embrace the danger with --auto and --recursive flags to make shellai automatically execute AI suggested commands and then call itself again in a loop
+- Terrible and poorly thought out features like auto-execution and recursive mode for automated system destruction.

 ## Prerequisites